 Add other details section of the listing form, select Returns Accepted or No returns accepted from the Return policy drop-down menu.
 If you don't see a drop-down menu, click the Change your return policy link, and then select Returns Accepted or No returns accepted.

 Select the number of days a buyer has to notify you of wanting to return an item after receiving it.

 Select the type of refund you'll give if the item is returned.

 Enter additional return policy details in the text box.
 Don't include return policy details in the item description.

 You can also use business policies to create your return policy.

 The more clear and buyer-friendly your return policy, the more secure your buyers will feel shopping with you.
 The following recommendations can help increase buyer satisfaction, improve the likelihood your item will sell, and earn you higher detailed seller ratings (DSRs).
 For more information on what is and isn't allowed in listings, see the selling practices policy.

 Offer a buyer-friendly policy.

-Offer to pay for return shipping costs and to refund original shipping when the item is being returned because it's defective, isn't as described, or because it was damaged in shipping.
+Offer to pay return shipping costs and to refund original shipping costs when the item is being returned because it's defective, isn't as described, or it was damaged in shipping.

 Don't charge a restocking fee.
 If you do charge a restocking fee, be sure to select a reasonable amount and limit it to instances where the item isn't being returned in original condition.